“I press toward the goal for the prize of the upward call of God in Christ Jesus.”

 The word “prize” is a poignant expression connoting a wreath or crown.
-This wreath was bestowed upon the victor in the public games of the Greeks.
-A garland of ivy was placed upon the head of the winner.
-The garland did not look like much.
-However, the assets that went with the wreath were the true prize.
-The victor was publicly lauded by his home city.
+They bestowed a wreath upon the victor in the public games of the Greeks.
+They also placed a garland of ivy upon the head of the winner.
+The garland did not look like much, however, the assets that went with the wreath were the real prize.
+His home city publicly lauded the victor.
 He no longer paid taxes, which was no meager advantage!
 The city made a statue of him and put it in the public square.

 The prize for the believer is the place of victory.
 Victory is when a person reaches a place of strength and maturity in Christ.
 Christ has become the center of his life, not in a peripheral place.

 “In Christ Jesus” is our positional truth before God in Christ.
-We hold the same status before God as does Jesus Christ.
+We hold the same status before God, as does Jesus Christ.
 When we stand before God at the upward call, we will stand there “in Christ.”
 Our right to stand before God is our standing in Christ.
-Eternal life will not be more real then than it was at the moment we received Christ as our Savior.
-At that time God will not question whether we should be there in heaven.
+Eternal life will not be more real than than it was when we received Christ as our Savior.
+At that time, God will not question whether we should be there in heaven.
 The question will be, What did we do with our Christian life?
-Was it a profitable life or did we waste it?
+Was it a profitable life, or did we waste it?